wp-plugins/eshop-shipping-extension/readme.txt

 == Changelog ==
 = 1.4 =
-* Better packaging options (added product, and product-option level)
+* NEW: Advanced packaging options (added product, and product-option levels)
 * Minor data massaging bug
 * Replace hardcoded XML with SimpleXML
 * Fixed total weight bug - jQuery did not always pass the correct weight to the rating API